University of Gothenburg

 Ann-Kristin Kölln

-Ann-Kristin Kölln is a Professor and has devoted a large part of her research to political parties and public opinion in Europe.
-In 2022 she received an ERC Starting Grant for her project The Benefits of Conflict: How Factions Can Enhance Political Parties’ Electoral Performance (INTRAPARTY).
+Ann-Kristin Kölln is Professor of Political Science and conducts research on political parties and public opinion in Europe.
+In 2022, she received an ERC Starting Grant for her research on factions within political parties.
+The project is titled The Advantages of Conflict: How Factions Can Strengthen Political Parties’ Electoral Performance (INTRAPARTY).

 Ann-Kristin Kölln